 This corner bar has the dark woodwork, stained glass details, and (often crowded) community atmosphere you’d expect from a classic Boston Irish pub, which is likely why the producers of Good Will Hunting chose to film some of the Oscar-winning movie there.

 658 E. 8th St., South Boston, 617-268-4335, Facebook.

 A relatively recent facelift gave Matt Murphy’s a decidedly nontraditional aesthetic, with noise-canceling panels along its high ceilings, steel tabletops, and sleek silver banquettes.
 But it’s the excellent menu that maintains this Brookline pub as essential.
-Start with rich oxtail soup; indulge in crispy new potatoes with Irish bacon, puddings, sharp cheddar, and Guinness sour cream; and don’t miss the newspaper-wrapped fish and chips with the perfect spritz of malt vinegar.
+Don’t miss the newspaper-wrapped fish and chips with the perfect spritz of malt vinegar.
 But, you’ve been warned: cash only.

 14 Harvard St., Brookline Village, 617-232-0188, Facebook.

 In a crowded field of Irish-themed bars in downtown Boston, Mr. Dooley’s stands tall.
 Opened in 1991, it’s the first establishment by the late John Somers, who owned the Green Dragon, Paddy O’s, suburban Dooley’s outposts, and others.
 He was also a musician, so it’s natural that Dooley’s is a favorite site for fiddlers and whistlers to pop in for a session.
 There’s also live entertainment seven nights a week.